Mimi1706/HanNguyen_2_181222/README.md

 ## Script description

-- all_books_scraping: will scrape the entirety of the books infos in one unique CSV file
+- **all_books_scraping**: will scrape the entirety of the books infos in one unique CSV file
-- all_categories_books_scraping: will scrape the entirety of the books info in several CSV files by categories
+- **all_categories_books_scraping**: will scrape the entirety of the books info in several CSV files by categories
-- all_categories_images_scraping: will scrape the entirety of the books cover in several folders by categories
+- **all_categories_images_scraping**: will scrape the entirety of the books cover in several folders by categories
-- category_books_scraping: will scrape the chosen book category by the user in the terminal
+- **category_books_scraping**: will scrape the chosen book category by the user in the terminal
-- category_images_scraping: will scrape the covers from the chosen book category by the user in the terminal
+- **category_images_scraping**: will scrape the covers from the chosen book category by the user in the terminal
-- one_book_scraping: will scrape one book infos and cover from the URL pasted in the terminal by the user
+- **one_book_scraping**: will scrape one book infos and cover from the URL pasted in the terminal by the user